jep-project/jep/protocol.md

 In this case, a JEP plugin for such an editor would have to revert this transcoding before sending data to the backend.
 This is possible, because editors "know" which encoding was assumed and can most probably make this information available to the JEP plugin.

-Note that JEP also treats file names as binary data, not UTF-8.
-The reason is the same as mentioned above:
-File names may consist of (almost) arbitrary byte sequences and transcoding them to UTF-8 might change them in a way so that the backend can no longer associate them with a file found in file system.

 ### Message Schema